FastComments/fastcomments-docs/src/content/guides/webhooks/items/webhooks-structures.md

 The "update" event request body is a WebhookComment object.

 ##### The "Delete" Event Structure
-The "delete" event request body is a WebhookComment object, but only containing the id.
+The "delete" event request body is a WebhookComment object.

+    Change as of Nov 14th 2023
+    Previously the "delete" event request body only contained the comment id.
+It now contains the full comment at the time of deletion.

 [inline-code-attrs-start title = 'The WebhookComment Object'; type = 'typescript'; inline-code-attrs-end] [inline-code-start]